-Some professionals choose to earn certifications through nationally recognized professional organizations.
 These credentialing programs are often established as a way for technical writers to demonstrate their competency to prospective employers.

 Certification programs may include eligibility requirements.
 For example, the Society for Technical Communication (STC) requires applicants to have a bachelor's degree in a field such as English or computer science and three to four years of experience.
 Applicants with a high school diploma can qualify with five years of experience.
 The Certified Professional Technical Communicator credential is awarded once applicants' work samples are approved by the STC.

 Other organizations, like the Procedure Professionals Association, require applicants to complete its Writer Certification Program.
 This entails a 3-day class followed by an exam.

 According to some schools, students who complete graduate-level certificate programs in this field can work for businesses, government agencies or corporate publishers.
 Possible job titles are:

 - Independent consultant

 The U.S. Bureau of Labor Statistics (BLS) projected that job openings for technical writers would increase 10% through the 2014-2024 decade (www.bls.gov).
 This was due to the increasing need for training materials by customer service and support systems.
 Businesses' ability to constantly revise online materials was also expected to drive demand.